ImY0mu/SMMO-Mobile-Simulation/README.md

 ## Patch notes
 ### More detailed patch notes are included in the client.
+#### 0.2.6-beta [July 25 2021]
+- Implemented basic analytics - opt in on first start up or in settings
+- Fixed some mistakes in code
 #### 0.2.5-beta [July 22 2021]
 - Some UI changes
 - Finally added some Settings to the client -> suggestions are open!